OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 As you will see relative to the suggested fees outlined in these documents, our fees are competitive in comparison.
-We are confident that through our unique and open way of working and our strong band of collaborators and consultants, that that we will meet and exceed the industry standard of care.
+We are confident that through our unique and open way of working and our strong band of collaborators and consultants, that that we will meet and exceed the industry's standard of care.

 ---